z3cko/digital-services/README.md

   * [TRNG hardware random number generators](#trng-hardware-random-number-generators)
   * [2FA and hardware security](#2fa-and-hardware-security)

-# Hardware
-Overview of hardware suitable for Linux, Mac and Windows.
-This is a collection of gear that I personally own and have reviewed.
-Criteria for this list:

-* **compatibility**: hardware needs to work with Linux as well as with Mac OS X. Lab equipment should work with [SIGROK](https://sigrok.org/wiki/Main_Page).
-* **open**: gear needs to be as open as possible (ideally open source hardware or fully open repair manuals available).
-* **durability**: should be proven long-lasting gear.
-* **reparability**: devices should be well-documented and easy to repair.
-* **hackability**: devices should be hackable and extensible.
+# Tools for repairing, modding, and building

 ## Lab power supply
 * [DPS3005 Programmable Power Supply](https://amzn.to/3Tsr22B) - variable power supply available for less than $50 with a good set of features.
 Read background on [hackaday](https://hackaday.com/blog/?s=DPS3005).
     + [DollaTek Cold-Rolled Steel Material DIY Housing Kit for DPS Series](https://amzn.to/3zcRxRC) - enclosure for the DPS3005
 * [KORAD KA3005P](https://amzn.to/3Tys6St) - Programmable Precision Variable Adjustable 30V, 5A DC Linear Power Supply

-## Tools
+## Repair tools
 * [Klein Tools 32500](https://amzn.to/3f36WNl) - 11-in-1 Screwdriver / Nut Driver Set, 8 Bits (Phillips, Slotted, Torx, Square), 3 Nut Driver Sizes, Cushion Grip Handle
 * [Klein Tools 32717](https://amzn.to/3W0NLEF) - precision screwdriver set with case, all-in-one multi-function repair tool kit includes 39 bits for apple products
 * [iFixit Jimmy bundle](https://amzn.to/3zexfXQ) - iFixit Jimmy + Prying and Opening Tool Assortment Bundle

-## Chargers
-* [Anker PowerPort III with PPS Fast Charger Adapter](https://amzn.to/3svfpfA) - 65W USB-C charger with Power Delivery and 3-Port PPS Fast Charger
-* [Razer USB-C 130W GaN Charger ](https://amzn.to/3gGtap1) - PD 3.0 130W charger with global compatibility (UK, EU, US)
-* [Amazon Basics 68W Two-Port GaN USB-C Wall Charger (50W + 18W)](https://amzn.to/3Fj5d19) - cheap PD 3.0 69W charger
+* [PINECIL Smart Mini Portable Soldering Iron](https://pine64.com/product/pinecil-smart-mini-portable-soldering-iron/) - pinecil is a small soldering iron with a RISC-V Bouffalo BL-706, USB-C.

+# Hardware
+Overview of hardware suitable for Linux, Mac, and Windows.
+This is a collection of gear that I own and have reviewed.
+Criteria for this list:

+* **compatibility**: hardware needs to work with Linux as well as with Mac OS X. Lab equipment should work with [SIGROK](https://sigrok.org/wiki/Main_Page).
+* **open**: gear needs to be as open as possible (ideally open-source hardware or fully open repair manuals available).
+* **durability**: should be proven long-lasting gear.
+* **reparability**: devices should be well-documented and easy to repair.
+* **hackability**: devices should be hackable and extensible.
+* **mobility**: the gear should be able to be moved around in the world.
+This sometimes is an oxymoron, but the main focus is on mobile equipment.

 ## Notebooks
 * [Lenovo Thinkpad L14 AMD (Gen1, Gen2 or Gen3)](https://amzn.to/3LVQxoC) - the perfect Linux notebook.
 A perfect way to upcycle is [buying the L14 or L15 AMD Ryzen second-hand](https://ebay.us/LMXg1S).
 Read this [comparison of the Lenovo Thinkpad Gen1 vs Gen2 vs Gen3](https://medium.com/p/3300b0a4055).
     + [Kioxia Exceria Plus G2 2 TB PCIe 3.0 M.2 2280](https://amzn.to/3F7TUcc)
     + [Kingston FURY Impact 64 GB (2x32GB) 3200MHz DDR4 CL20](https://amzn.to/3D0vDBY)